 - It's not an easy ingredient to add to multivitamin formulations.

 Because of choline's importance before and during pregnancy, the Modern Fertility Prenatal Multivitamin includes it — along with 11 other key nutrients backed by OB-GYNs.
-It's packed with as much choline as possible, 100 mg, while keeping the daily dose to 2 capsules and maintaining a balanced formulation of other nutrients recommended by ACOG.
+It's packed with as much choline as possible, 100 mg, while keeping the daily dose to 2 capsules and maintaining a balanced formulation.

 All of that said, if you're shopping for prenatal vitamins, look out for choline on the label — especially if you're a vegetarian or vegan and not getting enough choline from plant-based food sources.